sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/35-phase3_device_configuration.md

 Plug your SD card into a computer with the PiDrone image.
 Flash the PiDrone image onto the SD card using Etcher.

 ## Flashing the Flight Controller

+We must flash the flight controller with firmware so that we may control the hardware on the flight controller.
+We will use a program called **Cleanflight** to configure the flight controller.

 On top of the flight controller, there are two holes marked "boot".
 Take a short piece of wire that is stripped on both sides and connect the two holes with the wire as shown below: